-A while back I read a wonderful post on Deal Seeking Mom that has changed the way I buy TP.
+A while back I heard a “formula” that has changed the way I buy TP.
 I call it the TP Stock Up Standard.
 It is a simple way to know whether or not a TP price is worth stocking up on.
 With rolls sizes differing so much between the brands, it makes much better sense to look at the total square foot instead of rolls.
-Here’s how it works
+Here’s how it works:

 Like this TP Stock Up Standard idea?
 Pin it

 Want more ideas on Ways to Save?
 Check out these “Saver Tips“!

 Mary Hoover says

 My pleasure! 🙂

 YAY!
 A simple formula!
 I just pulled out the calculator to figure this out last week! 🙂

 That’s what I need- simple savings math! 🙂